aristovpro/aristovpro.github.io/templates/index.md

 __Duties:__

-Developed an client part of internet shop, named Tobox.com.
+Developed frontend of an e-commerce platform that is called Tobox.com.

-Gained teamwork skills, working closely with the designer.
-Developed an base of guideline components.
+Gained teamwork skills, worked in knit collaboration with a designer.
+Worked on development a library that consists of guideline components.

-Tested various ways of layout, including BEM.
+Tested various ways of creating of HTML/CSS layouts such as BEM.

 __Used technologies:__